Run your whole fleet on FleetPilot Start free trial ·

 Operator-managed autonomous fleets.

-Cybercab pre-orders are live and Tesla's Robotaxi Network is already operational.
-The cars drive themselves — but the fleet still needs to be run: depot operations, charging, cleaning, claims, customer support, market-level optimization.
-The investor-operator relationship doesn't go away; it scales into a much larger asset class.
+Cybercab pre-orders are live and Tesla's Robotaxi Network is running.
+The cars drive themselves — but someone still runs the fleet: charging, cleaning, claims, support.
+The investor-operator model doesn't go away; it scales.

 What's in your free FleetPilot Investor account.

-When you fund a vehicle with a FleetPilot operator, your owner portal unlockssee exactly how each vehicle is performing: revenue, utilization, expenses, payouts, and per-vehicle profitability, without chasing spreadsheets or WhatsApp screenshots.
+Already own vehicles with a FleetPilot operator?
+Track every one in your owner portalsee exactly how each is performing: revenue, utilization, expenses, and payouts.
+No chasing spreadsheets or screenshots.

 Per-vehicle profitability